Agua de México: Design System

 Outcomes

-- 88% digital retention rate
+- Retention: Achieved an 88% digital retention rate.

-- 74% active audience engagement
+- Engagement: 74% active audience engagement with content.

 Closing Thought